Pion Peak

 Find Nearby Peaks

 Pion Peak is often climbed along with Err Peak and Argosy Peak on the same day.
-The round trip shown below covers 9.1 miles and 4,300 feet of elevation gain.
+The round trip shown below covers 9.1 miles with 4,300 feet of elevation gain.
 USGS Trail Creek

 A Google Earth image of the Argosy Trio.